<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 To better develop your listening skills, here is a list of practical steps:

 Keep constant eye contact.
-If meeting in-person, make sure to turn off and set aside all mobile devices and keep eye contact.
-This will not only signal to the speaker that you are indeed listening, but acts as a "blinder" for your own mind and thus ears.
+If meeting in person, make sure to turn off and set aside all mobile devices and keep eye contact.
+This will not only signal to the speaker that you are indeed listening, but acts as a "blinder" for your mind and thus ears.
 This works if you are meeting on the phone as well—even if the speaker cannot see you, they can often tell a difference in your focus.
 Bonus: you might catch unspoken signals.

 Do not interrupt.
 This one ought to be a no-brainer, but is probably the most difficult in practice.
 Just simply listen.
 Take notes if it helps you stay focused and save your questions until the appropriate time.

 Do not judge or evaluate.
 Listen to the end without making judgements or evaluations as these will influence what you hear as you listen.
-At the right time, ask good questions (see below) and repeat it the way you heard it to get feedback to make sure you did indeed hear correctly.
+At the right time, ask good questions (see below) and repeat it the way you heard it to get feedback to make sure you did indeed hear it correctly.

 Do not impose your solutions.
 Since a salesperson often feels they are in the "provider" role, it's easy to forget that although you've been implicitly asked for help with a solution, your role is to help the speaker discover a solution on their own, which is hopefully the product or service you sell.
 Asking questions such as "What has worked or not worked in the past?" can help the speaker share the right information to help the salesperson propose the right services and products.